Vyral/robert-mack-recruiting/_posts/2020-01-27-why-you-absolutely-need-systems-in-place.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>Today I’m revisiting a topic I’ve already touched on to give you a clearer picture of its importance.
+Here’s why you need systems in place.</em></p>

 This topic may seem familiar, and with good reason; I recently made a video about the importance of having systems in place versus just wingin’ it, but today I’m going a little bit deeper.&nbsp;

 A few weeks back, I was at a Tom Ferry event called Sales Edge.
 It’s designed to train you on how to become a better salesperson.
 It was a nice mix of agents—seasoned veterans, emerging agents, and newbies all under one roof.&nbsp;